-One of the issues here is whether prophets existed in the early church, and then whether the 'gift of prophecy' came to an end with the close of the New Testament era.
+&lt;sup>14One of the issues here is whether prophets existed in the early church, and then whether the 'gift of prophecy' came to an end with the close of the New Testament era.
 Walter C. Kaiser, Jr., "Propher, Prophettess, Prophecy," Baker's Evangelical Dictionary of Biblical Theology, has a helpful discussion of this issue:

 Old Testament prophecy came to an end with Malachi, approximately four hundred years before the time of Christ.
 No formal declaration was made that prophecy had ceased; it was only as time went on that the people began to realize that divine revelation had been absent for a period more protracted than ever before.
-Three times in the book of 1 Maccabees, written during the events of the revolt against the Syrian Antiochus Epiphanes in days following 168 b.c., the fact that there was no prophet in Israel was noted with sadness (4:46; 9:27; 14:41).
+Three times in the book of 1 Maccabees, written Page 7 of Bergpredigt Study fake Christians who preach a false gospel and deceive people into following them: "But false prophets also arose among the people, just as there will be false teachers among you, who will secretly bring in destructive opinions.
+They will even deny the Master who bought them - bringing swift destruction on themselves."
+(2 Pet.
+2:1, NRSV).